ceers/ceers-nircam/tweakreg/README.md

 [CEERS HDR1](https://ceers.github.io/hdr1.html)) as the absolute astrometric
 reference: `CEERS_EGS_HST_v1.9_cat_radecmag.ecsv`.

 The wrapper creates several files.
-For each input image:
+For each input image, the following are saved to `INPUTDIR` with the input images:
 * `*_sci.fits` - the science extension of the input cal image saved as a separate file for Source Extractor
 * `*_rms.fits` - the ERR map of the input cal image saved as a separate file for Source Extractor
-* `*_cat.idxy/ecsv` - the Source Extractor catalog reformatted for TweakReg
+* `*_cat.idxy.ecsv` - the Source Extractor catalog reformatted for TweakReg

-For each set of detector images (for example all detector A1 images from F115W):
+For each set of detector images (for example all detector A1 images from F115W), the following are saved in the working directory:
 * `jw01345003001_nrca1.json` - association files grouping all input images
-  from the specified observation, visit, and filter
+  from the specified observation/visit (`jw01345003001`) and filter by NIRCam detector (`nrca1`)
 * `tweakreg_jw01345003001_nrca1.log` - output log file from the relative and absolute astrometric fits for this group of images

-Overall output files:
+Overall output files saved in the working directory:
 * `tweakreg_results_all.jw01345003001.txt` - the overall output file
   summarizing the relative and absolute astrometric fits for all groups of images
-* `tweakreg_out.log` - the TweakReg log file, that is overwritten each time the wrapper calls TweakReg.
+* `tweakreg_out.log` - the TweakReg log file, which is overwritten each time the wrapper calls TweakReg.
 This log file is copied to the detector-specific log files (`tweakreg_jw01345003001_nrca1.log`) that are saved for reference.
   The info for `tweakreg_results_all.jw013450*.txt` is extracted from this log